The Lofverstrom group

 CV

-Asiya is a second-year PhD candidate in the Geosciences department.
-She is investigating factors controlling hydroclimate variability in South America through the Holocene and into the future.
+Asiya is a fifth-year PhD student in the Geosciences department.
+She is investigating factors controlling hydroclimate variability in South America through the Holocene and into the future using high-resolution model simulations.

 Holly Thomas

-Holly is a second-year master student in the Geosciences department.
-She is working on the connection between troposphere-stratosphere wave interactions and cold air outbreaks in midlatitudes.
+Holly is a third-year PhD student in the Geosciences department.
+She is working on the connection between troposphere-stratosphere wave interactions and cold air outbreaks in midlatitudes and expansion of the tropics.

 Former group members